 Q. What if I have minor symptoms of sickness prior to arrival?

 A. STAY HOME, DO NOT COME TO VALHALLA.
-Call us.
-We will organise a refund for your accommodation or book for alternative dates.
+Call us to organise new dates or a credit for your stay.

 Q. What if I get sick when I am at Valhalla?